nikasakandelidze/crypto-workshop/goofyCoin/README.md

 # goofy coin main idea:
+	1)only goofy can produce new coins
+	2) every user has public keys associated with them
+	3) every user can transfer coin to another user by specifying a statement in datastructure payload and signing it with public key.
 ## Generating and owning coins
 	It's a centralized crypto currency.
 There is one centralized authority called goofy who can generate new coins.
 Upon generating new coin goofy signs it with his public